Jacquie Ottman's

 Some chemicals are safer than others, and the U.S. EPA’s Office of Pollution Prevention and Toxics’s voluntary Design for the Environment label can help consumers identify all purpose cleaners, laundry detergents and other products that have met performance measures and are known to contain the safest possible ingredients.
 Since its inception in 1997, the label has been earned by over 2700 products.
 (Full disclosure: DfE is a former client of mine.)

-A product of EPA’s now twenty-year-old Design for the Environment (DfE) Program, the DfE label is based upon product review criteria developed with …Read more...
+A product of EPA’s now twenty-year-old Design for the Environment (DfE) Program, the …Read more...

 Why Education is Key to Green Marketing Success

 Given the complexities of greening, properly educating consumers can make the difference in the success of a campaign.
 One green marketer who learned the hard way about the need to educate is Whirlpool.
 In the early 1990s they won a $30 million “Golden Carrot” award that was put up by the U.S. Department of Energy and a consortium of electrical utilities for being the first to market with a chlorofluorocarbon (CFC)-free refrigerator.
-But they misjudged consumer’s willingness to pay a 10% premium for a product with an environmental benefit that many did not …Read more...
+But they misjudged consumer’s willingness to pay a 10% premium for …Read more...

 Toyota’s Prius: Different Strokes for Different Folks